 We are connected with several formal and informal services and groups within the Queen’s community and surrounding Kingston area.
 We also encourage peers to come in to celebrate good news, have a quiet and cozy space to read, play some board games, or just to have some friendly company.

 Please note that we are not a replacement for health services who can provide diagnosis, treatment, or long-term support; nor are we a first point of contact in the case of an emergency.

 Our service provides listening, support, resource referral, and practical assistance.
-We are not a replacement for health services who can provide diagnosis, treatment, and long-term support.
 Our goal is to provide a comfortable environment for students to talk and receive support.

 The AMS Peer Support Centre’s operations and goals are grounded in the following values:

 Confidentiality – we respect your right to privacy.
 For this reason, our volunteers are bound to a confidentiality contract that limits them from sharing any information discussed during a session to other volunteers or peers outside of the Peer Support Centre.
 Your comfort is of the utmost importance to us.

 Acceptance – whatever is on your mind, we believe that it is valid and worth talking about.
 We strive to create a safe space that is inclusive to all students and to all experiences.

 Empathy – all volunteers are dedicated to providing empathetic support to all peers who choose to share their own personal challenges and experiences.